microsoft/finops-toolkit/docs/_docs/bestpractices/networking/networking.md

 </details>

-### Query: Identify the Routing Method of Your Public IP Addresses
+### Query: Identify public IP addresses routing method

 This Azure Resource Graph (ARG) query analyzes public IP addresses and identifies the routing method, allocation method, SKU, and other details of public IP addresses that are associated with an IP configuration